 On the morning of the 7th of October I woke up in a pretty bad way.
 Over the past couple of months I’ve been suffering from a niggling back injury from Jiu Jitsu and I woke up in a lot of pain.
 Add to that an upset stomach and a cold and I wasn’t feeling too stellar.
 I dosed myself up with Ibuprofen, Imodium and a healthy dose of caffeine to get myself out on the trail.
 With the help of some loud metal I managed to keep a decent pace for a few hours before I started to fade.
 By 1pm I was feeling dizzy and weak and had to stop for the day.
 Luckily we were pretty close to the scenic town of Tal and managed to find a nice place to spend the rest of the day.

 After a good nights rest I awoke feeling better and ready to start hiking.
 I think this was a classic case of listening to your body and Im so glad that I did.

-One of the things that surprised me about the trail is the amount of animals we came across in a single day.
+One of the things that surprised me about hiking the Annapurna Circuit is the amount of animals we came across in a single day.
 Many of the locals are self sufficient with their own goats, chickens and/or Ox but we’ve also seen Donkeys, ducks and plenty of dogs.
 We also saw monkeys a couple of times, albeit from a distance.